CynthiaNapoleon/FlightOperation_Analytics/README.md

 Workload Range of 12.61 hours, significantly higher than the network low of 11.50 hours (found in JFK and SFO, excluding unassigned groups).
 This means that within the same crew base, some employees are flying nearly 13 more hours than their peers in a single cycle.
-This extreme variance indicates a lack of schedule "smoothing" at ORD.
-By re-distributing these "peak" duty hours more equitably across the 1,598 crew members at the ORD base, we can reduce the risk of fatigue-related errors and improve overall employee retention.
+This extreme variance indicates a lack of schedule "smoothing" at ORD.\
+**Recommendation**: We could re-distribute these "peak" duty hours more equitably across the 1,598 crew members at the ORD base, and thus reduce the risk of fatigue-related errors and improve overall employee retention.
 ![Alt Text for Image](images/A2-C.png)
 <br/>